 Prior to its transformation to a hotel, the Lake Como property was an ice storage house, then a private hunt club.
 During the early 1900s, the property became a hunting and fishing resort owned by C.N.
 Smith.
 In 1921 the Notter family sold the property to Christian Hermansen a native Dane who as a skilled carpenter is reported to have worked on the construction of the Danish Pavilion prior to its showcase at the 1893 World’s Fair in Chicago.

 Hermansen’s acquisition of the property began a legendary period of ownership and management that spanned 50 years and 3 generations of the Hermansen family.
-Christ as Hermansen was known, along with his three sons Inar, Hobart and Harry also owned the Lake Geneva Hotel which they purchased in the 1930’s.
+Christian as Hermansen was known, along with his three sons Inar, Hobart and Harry also owned the Lake Geneva Hotel which they purchased in the 1930’s.

 Although it remained a family-friendly lake resort, it was also a favorite getaway for such well-known gangsters as George “Bugs” Moran and Baby Face Nelson, as well as their molls, wives, and members of the John Dillinger gang.
 The inn’s secluded location and the owner’s discreet hospitality made it a perfect place to escape the summer “heat,” including federal agents.

 The most interesting of the Hermansen brothers was Hobart.
 He was a friend of gangsters: Baby Face Nelson, Dillinger gang members Tommy Carroll and John Paul Chase.
 Hobart’s cohort Jimmy Murray, the bootlegger who delivered liquor to the famed Dillinger hangout “Little Bohemia” also supplied the Lake Como Hotel with beer during prohibition from his New Glarus Brewery.
 All of these characters vacationed or more likely “holed up” at the hotel in the 1920’s and 30’s.